Check this space for occasional updates and other items of interest.

 The damage we have done to the biosphere and the web of life has temporarily allowed us to grow our numbers but has reduced carrying capacity.
 This may be hard to believe when we consider that for nearly all of human history, prior to exploding into the billions, our numbers never exceeded more than a few million.
 It underscores the shocking degree by which we've overshot carrying capacity.

-No, there is no evidence we have increased carrying capacity.
+No, there is no clear evidence we have ever increased carrying capacity.
 Rather, basic principles of ecology reveal we have managed only to overshoot it by an incredible margin.

 For some underlying fundamentals of carrying capacity please see the article Six Steps to "Getting" the Global Ecological Crisis.